VSSL-Adam/vssl-site-animations/README.md

 These were tricky as I couldn't quite figure out the best way to handle the negative space around the text (when animating on hover any way I attempted to do it the animation would look wonky).

-## Crew Images

-I started an initial approach for the animating the image of me changing on scroll but didn't fully build it out.
-I've included the <span style="color:#9a784e;font-weight:bold">Crew.js</span> and <span style="color:#9a784e;font-weight:bold">crew.scss</span> files here though.

 # Additional Components

 For Tailwind practice I did some of the card components from the site mockup here.
 I added my own hover states for some of them as I didn't see any in regards to that in the site mockups; these are totally random and just my own initial explorations on Tailwind practices.